 Clinical trials to test new cancer treatments involve a series of steps, called phases.
 There are three main phases of clinical trials.
 If a new treatment is successful in one phase, it will move on to further testing in the next phase.
 A drug or device usually has to show success in the first three phases before it is approved by the FDA for broader use.

 You may also hear the term “phase 4”—this is also called post-marketing surveillance.
-The goal is to monitor the long-term effectiveness and safety of an approved treatment after it is on the market with FDA approval.
+The goal is to monitor the long-term effectiveness and side effects of an approved treatment after it is on the market with FDA approval.6

 Before a drug is studied in humans, it has been studied in the pre-clinical research phase.
 During that time, the treatment is generally studied in laboratory animals for safety and efficacy.